The Surprising Similarities Between Burqas and Short Skirts

 And as with many issues raised by feminism, no one seems to be talking about that aspect of this debate.
 By keeping the pressure on a single group in our society we are missing the bigger picture -- how the burqa is just one nuanced example in one culture of how women all over are policed through their appearance.
 The "burqa" in my life is a high necked, long dress I wear to be taken seriously in meetings and interviews.
 What’s yours?

-More articles in WMC FBomb by Category: Feminism, Gender-based violence, International, Religion, Violence against women
+More articles by Category: Feminism, Gender-based violence, International, Religion, Violence against women

-More articles in WMC FBomb by Tag: Activism and advocacy, Sexuality, Sexualized violence, Middle East and North Africa, Rape, Discrimination
+More articles by Tag: Activism and advocacy, Sexuality, Sexualized violence, Middle East and North Africa, Rape, Discrimination